Skip to main content

 The DA program admission requirements must be completed by the deadline date.

-• Minimum required cumulative average GPA is 2.0 for college and high school students.
+• The Program’s minimum required cumulative average GPA is 2.0 for college and high school students.

 Student’s exposures to pathogens and infectious diseases